Table of contents

 Some of the main personal selling disadvantages are as follows:

-• High cost: Personal selling can be costly, as it requires you to send sales representatives out to meet with customers in-person.
+- High cost: Personal selling can be costly, as it requires sending sales representatives out to meet customers in person.

-• Limited reach: Personal selling entails limited reach because it is a direct form of communication between a salesperson and a customer.
-This type of communication makes it difficult to reach many people, which limits the number of potential customers that can be reached.
+- Limited reach: Personal selling entails limited reach because it is a direct form of communication between a salesperson and a customer.
+This type of communication makes it difficult to reach many people, limiting the number of potential customers.

 Let’s explain personal selling using the typical 7-step sales process.